 8 things you need to know before taking out a loan

 Looking for a loan to cover the likes of a new car, a wedding or even to consolidate your debt?
-Be sure to check out our eight top tips for being a savvy borrower first.
+Check out our top tips on borrowing first.

 1. How do loans work?